rubygems/rfcs/0000-template.md

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before it is on by default?
-- What related issues do you consider out of scope for this RFC tha could be addressed in the future independently of the solution that comes out of this RFC?
+- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?